 You can get the Forneau 2.0 from Kickstarter now for the early bird price of $215, with an estimated delivery date in October 2017.

-- The best cheap bread maker deals and sales for January 2021
+- Best cheap bread maker deals for May 2021

 - The best oven ranges of 2021